 The large body of vector HPC applications developed in the 1980s and early 1990s represented a valuable collection of HPC capabilities.
-While IBM mainframes had caches and CDC memory-tomemory vector computers enabled optimization-focused coding, Cray systems were available long enough to allow the HPC community an opportunity to create a large number of highly optimized codes for defense, engineering, weather, chemistry, oil & gas applications, and more.
+Cray systems were available long enough to allow the HPC community an opportunity to create a large number of highly optimized codes for defense, engineering, weather, chemistry, oil & gas applications, and more.
 Many of these codes were large and full-featured.
 The arrival of Massively Parallel Processing (MPP) computers, which relied on a very different data and computation organization, represented a challenge to developers of vector applications.
 There was no incremental transition path from a shared memory vector design to a distributed memory MPP design.

 Many vector codes did not make the transition to MPP.
 For those that did, the most successful transitions started by first designing a new application framework specifically for distributed memory.
 Typically the framework partitioned logically global objects such as grids for PDE calculations into distributed subgrids with halos, and then provided halo exchange functions that would update halo values when called.
 The framework also provided reduction operations such as distributed dot products.

-Given such frameworks, most of the computations that were part of the vector code could be migrated into the new with minimal changes.
+Given such frameworks, most of the computations that were part of the vector code could be migrated to the new paradigm with minimal changes.
 Assuming the halo exchange operation had been called to exchange remote values, halos enabled most computations to work with local data, just as before.
-Local reductions now needed a single new step to compute the global reduction.
+Local reductions just needed a single new step to compute the global reduction.
 It is also worth noting that vectorization was not important for early MPPs.
-Maintaining vectorizable code is difficult because its presence is ubiquitous and often requires special design considerations.
+Maintaining vectorizable code is difficult because its presence is ubiquitous across loop nests, and often requires special design considerations.
 Without regular testing, vectorization impediments were introduced as new features are added to the code.
 In most MPP codes, vectorization features were not maintained, and eventually removed, especially as cached data access became more important.

-The transition from vector computing to MPP was very challenging because constructing the new MPP framework took substantial time (months or years), during which the previous vector code had to remain the production platform, and the development team was split across two codes.
-Many vector codes were eventually retired as new MPP code emerged.
+The transition from vector computing to MPP was challenging because constructing the new MPP framework took substantial time (months or years), during which the previous vector code had to remain the production platform, and the development team was split across two codes.
+Many vector codes were eventually retired as new MPP codes emerged.